 Espresso Ink is completely matte.
 If you noticed the stray sparkles in the first picture, they were floaters from another eyeliner.
 Espresso Ink is dark dark blackened brown.

 Ivy Shimmer Ink is a very shimmery green-dominant teal.
 This shade is very eye-catching, but it is not bright flourescent but rather slightly washed out.
 It's a pretty classy, interesting color.
 It has a black base.

 Just for kicks and comparisons, I came home and swatched my own gel eyeliners.
 The leftmost swatch is Smashbox Jet Set in Vamp, which I have already reviewed.
 It is not as pigmented compared to the other superstars swatched here.
 But it literally will never flake - the formula is just that way.
 So Jet Set is easy to touch up.
 The next one over is MAC Fluidline in Dark Diversion, which is sort of deep wine-esque.
 Fluidline pigmentation is between Smashbox and YSL/Bobbi Brown.
 Usually one layer won't quite do it.
 But it's very smooth and almost inky and thus layerable.
-I will do a thorough review of this one later.
+I will do a thorough review of this one later (here it is!).

 My thoughts on the colors: I ended up purchasing the YSL Cherry Black (dark purple) and also a Tarte in bronze which I also swatched that day.
 YSL Cherry Black was pretty similar to BB Violet Ink, but YSL was blacker.
 In fact, YSL is so black it is practically redundant with my black liner.
 But it had that pink glean, whereas Violet Ink is straight up purple.
 I like unique colors so I decided to forego the "you can tell this color is purple", and just bought the color that looks unique under bright lights but looks black in every other occasion.
 I don't know how that computes in my head.